-If you are the same, or just want a new hobby, making soy candles is easy once you get the hang of it.
-You can make any scent you want, or even unscented if you like.
+If you are the same or want a new hobby, making soy candles is easy once you get the hang of it.
+You can make any scent you wish to, or even unscented if you like.
 Read on to learn how to make a soy candle.

 - It has hold up to 15% Fragrance